kgateway-dev/kgateway.io/content/docs/faqs.md

 ## Why are there some references to Gloo in this project?

 The {{< reuse "docs/snippets/product-name.md" >}} project was initially created as an open source project under the `solo-io` GitHub organization and maintained as part of Solo.io's Gloo product family.
-While the project is transferred to the {{< reuse "docs/snippets/product-name.md" >}} organization, some of the references have not been cleaned up yet.
-The maintainers are currently working on removing the Solo.io or Gloo branding from this project.
-Feel free to raise any issues in the GitHub repo.
+While the open source project is transferred to the {{< reuse "docs/snippets/product-name.md" >}} organization, some of the references have not been cleaned up yet.
+Such references might include resource names, Helm chart values, image repositories, or other hardcoded elements.
+The maintainers are currently working on removing Solo.io and Gloo branding from this project.
+If you notice any issues, feel free to contact the {{< reuse "docs/snippets/product-name.md" >}} team on Slack or open an issue in the {{< reuse "docs/snippets/product-name.md" >}} GitHub repo.

 ## Can I use k8sgateway in a service mesh?